Vascular dementia

 How is vascular dementia diagnosed?

 There is no single test for vascular dementia.
-It can be difficult to distinguish from other types of dementia.
+It can be difficult to tell the difference between vascular dementia and other types of dementia.
 Your doctor will likely refer you to a specialist doctor— this may be a neurologist or a geriatrician.

 Tests that may be recommended are: